-10 Best Herbs to Grow Indoors on a Sunny Windowsill
+10 Best Herbs to Grow Indoors

 Grow fresh herbs in your kitchen year-round.
 The 10 best herbs for an indoor windowsill, plus the light, watering, and harvesting tips that keep them alive.

-A pot of fresh herbs on the kitchen windowsill is one of the most rewarding things you can grow β useful every day, fragrant, attractive, and far cheaper and fresher than supermarket packets that wilt in days.
-An indoor herb garden is genuinely achievable, but it has one hard requirement most beginners underestimate: light.
+The best herbs to grow indoors are the forgiving everyday ones - chives, mint, parsley, and thyme - with basil, rosemary, and oregano for anyone who can give them a really bright, warm spot.
+A pot of them on the kitchen windowsill is one of the most rewarding things you can grow: useful every day, fragrant, and far cheaper and fresher than supermarket packets that wilt in days.

 Here are the 10 best herbs for indoor growing, honestly rated, plus how to keep them thriving.